 Frequent urination is a common condition with a number of possible causes.
 It may either be characterised by the frequent passage of small amounts of urine or pass larger amounts of urine as well as an increase in thirst.

 The majority of causes of frequent urination can be split into two categories.
 Problems with the urinary tract, which can either be due to a partial or full blockage, inflammation, infection, or problems with the kidneys, which have lost their ability to concentrate the urine.

 Urinary tract disorders:

-The urinary tract consists of the kidneys which filter wastes out of the blood and produce urine, two uteters which urine passes through and into the bladder where it is stored, and the urethra, which passes urine from the bladder to the outside of the body.
-This entire system can develop inflammation, infection, tumours, stones and crystals.
+The urinary tract consists of the kidneys which filter wastes out of the blood and produce urine, two ureters which urine passes through and into the bladder where it is stored, and the urethra, which passes urine from the bladder to the outside of the body.
+This entire system can develop inflammation, infection, tumours, stones, and crystals.
 The urethra and ureter are thin like tubes, where stones or crystals can become lodged, leading to a urinary blockage.
 Common disorders of the urinary tract include:

 Male cats are particularly vulnerable to urinary blockages due to their longer and thinner urethra.
 Female cats are more prone to developing cystitis.

 Kidney disorders can result in the cat’s kidneys losing their ability to concentrate urine, therefore an increased amount of urine is produced, this, in turn, causes your cat to feel dehydrated and make up the fluid loss by drinking more water.
 Common disorders include: